 A consultant has an area of expertise.
-They assess your situation, identify the problems, and give you the plan or prescription for results.
+They assess your situation, identify the problems and give you the plan or prescription for results.
 Example: A marketing or sales consultant will assess your marketing or sales process, identify problems and give you the prescription for better results.
 Consultants will also execute the activity for you.

 A trainer will teach or train you on a certain subject or topic.
 They have the content and teach that content repeatedly.
 Often to different groups.
 The focus is on the trainer, their skills, expertise and knowledge.
 You will be better equipped to perform a task or work in a specific area.
 Example: training on sales or social media platforms.

 What I’ve found over the years is that all business owners need training or consulting at times to either take something off your plate by delegating/outsourcing it, or to become more knowledgeable in a specific area to grow your business.
 It’s easy to identify the need for a consultant or trainer when you need help in one specific area.
 The challenge is you don’t have the time to become an expert in that area so you hire a trainer or consultant.

 What I believe is that every business owner needs a coach no matter what (stage of business) you’re in and here’s why.

 Coaching – helps you develop yourself and by working on you, your business can become profitable, sustainable and enjoyable.
 Image what your life would be like having a business that thrives without you having to be on 24/7 as an owner.
 (This is where new business owners tend to get stuck.
 In some cases for years.)